WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 ## Analog Raw Sensors Data

 It's possible to receive the raw data from the sensors on each thimble (and the control unit), instead of the tracking data when this function is activated on the Middleware.

+@note Analog sensors are not available for the TouchDIVER Pro.

 Each sensor has:
-* NTC - Negative Temperature Coefficient (raw data and converted degree)
+* NTC - Negative Temperature Coefficient (raw data and converted Celsius degree)
 * FSR - force sensing resistor (raw adata and converted newton)

 To read these values, create a WeArtAnalogSensorData object and add it to the client.